abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/buildkite/validation.md

 ![Buildkite Dashboard alt-text#center](images/build.png "Figure 1: Trigger Pipeline")

+- Triggering the pipeline tells Buildkite to start running the steps you defined in your YAML file.
+- The pipeline steps will run on the ARM-based agent you set up.

 ## Monitor the Build

-In the Buildkite UI, you can see logs live.
-Your steps (like Docker login, Buildx creation, and multi-arch build) will run on the buildkite-queue1 agent.
+You can see the logs of your build live in the Buildkite UI.
+Steps include:

+- Docker login
+- Buildx builder creation
+- Multi-arch Docker image build and push

 ![Buildkite Dashboard alt-text#center](images/log.png "Figure 2: Monitor Build")

 ## Verify Multi-Arch Image

-Once the build completes:
+After the pipeline completes successfully:

 ![Docker-Hub alt-text#center](images/multi-arch-image.png "Figure 3: Docker image")